KittyRx/Papy/README.md

 ---

-## Documentation
-The [User Documentation](docs/userDocumentation.md) and [Developer Documentation](docs/developerDocumentation.md) can provide further information on different aspects of Papy.

----

 ## Disclaimer
 - DO NOT USE THIS FOR MALICIOUS PURPOSES
 - GET PERMISSION FROM THE OWNER OF RESOURCES YOU WILL USE THIS TOOL AGAINST